telekom/OpenAPI-Dissector/README.md

 ## Usage

 On launching a new Wireshark instance the plugin should be automatically loaded.
+Or select in Wireshark the button Analyze->Reload Lua Plugins.

 The dissector attaches itself as postdissector to all HTTP2 packets, so no further configuration is needed as of now.

+Now you can apply `openapi` as display filter for Wireshark.

 ## Limitations